Food and Drug Administration, HHS.

 - What data sources can be identified or shared with FDA so that the Agency can better assess the risks and benefits of drug and biological products labeled as homeopathic?

-- Are the current enforcement policies under the CPG appropriate to protect and promote public health in light of the tremendous growth in the homeopathic drug market?
+- Are the current enforcement policies under the CPG appropriate to protect and promote public health in light of the tremendous growth in the Start Printed Page 16329homeopathic drug market?
 Are there alternatives to the current enforcement policies of the CPG that would inform FDA's regulatory oversight of drugs labeled as homeopathic?
 If so, please explain.

 - Are there areas of the current CPG that could benefit from additional clarity?
 If so, please explain.

 - Is there information regarding the regulation of homeopathic products in other countries that could inform FDA's thinking in this area?

 - A large majority of human drug products labeled as homeopathic are marketed as OTC drugs.
 These products are available for a wide variety of indications, and many of these indications have never been considered for OTC use under a formal regulatory process.
 What would be an appropriate regulatory process for evaluating such indications for OTC use?